VNG-Realisatie/nlx/docs/docs/try-nlx/management/introduction.md

 title: Introduction
 ---

+> Note that this tutorial can be used to setup a fully functional test environment to try NLX.
+It is not meant for production environments.

 This is an introduction to NLX Management targeted at **system operators**.
 NLX Management provides you with a web interface for working with NLX.

 ![Screenshot of the NLX Management web interface](/img/nlx-management-web-interface-screenshot.png)